How chargebacks work

 We’ll cover the initial cost of the chargeback so no money will leave your SumUp profile at this point.
 Instead, the money will be taken from your next scheduled payout.

+You'll be informed of the deadline.
 If you miss this deadline, the matter will be considered closed and the cardholder will keep the money.

 The issuing bank will attempt to successfully represent the chargeback.
 In other words, they’ll decide on the validity of the transaction based on the information provided.